-\Based upon GA-DCA North Region Utility Allowances
+^{}Based upon GA-DCA North Region Utility Allowances

 - Any additional subsidies available including project based rental assistance (PBRA). - The proposed LIHTC development will not include any PBRA or other subsidies.
 The proposed LIHTC development will accept deep subsidy Section 8 vouchers. - Brief description of proposed amenities and how they compare to existing properties. - Overall, the subject will be competitive to very competitive with all of the existing program assisted and market rate apartment properties in the market regarding the unit and the development amenity package.
 The proposed project will have a comprehensive range of modern unit and project amenities appropriate for the target 55 and older population.
 The amenity package will enhance the competitive position of the project compared to others in the PMA.
+Note: See list of Unit and Development Amenities on page 18.